qtile/qtile/docs/manual/config/index.rst

         fullscreen if you ask them to be.
     * - bring_front_click
       - False
       - When clicked, should the window be brought to the front or not.
-(This sets the X Stack Mode to Above.)
+If this is set to "floating_only", only floating windows will get affected (This sets the X Stack Mode to Above.)
     * - cursor_warp
       - False